 CAI recognizes the need for property owners and community associations to rely on the standard handed down by the Supreme Court in private property disputes.
 CAI opposes legislative and judicial actions that would limit or restrict community associations' right or ability to maintain control over association common property.
-Legislative Action Committees, when involved, are encouraged to communicate with CAI's Government and Public Affairs department and legal counsel to protect private property interests.
+CAI legislative action committees, when involved, are encouraged to communicate with CAI's Government and Public Affairs department and legal counsel to protect private property interests.